-- > What is the existing condition of drainage and pavement? - ➤ What is the cause of poor drainage condition? - > What is the effect of poor drainage condition on pavement?
+- > What is the existing condition of drainage and pavement in Hermata Kebele? - > What is the cause of poor drainage condition in Hermata Kebele ?

+What is the effect of poor drainage condition on pavement in Hermata Kebele?

 1.4 Objective of the research study